 Martha Easton PhD, Vice President is an Assistant Professor of Art History and Museum Studies at Seton Hall University, specializing in medieval art history, with a secondary specialty in Japanese art, cultivated during the six years she spent living and working in Japan upon her graduation from college.
 She received her B.A. from Carleton College, and her M.A. and Ph.D. from the Institute of Fine Arts, New York University.
 Before her position at Seton Hall, she taught at The Cooper Union, New York University, and Bryn Mawr College, and she worked at The Metropolitan Museum of Art and The Cloisters.
 Her research and publications focus on gender, sanctity, and the body.
 Her daughter is a student at Princeton Dance and Theater Studio and has participated in PYB productions since 2010.
 While she mostly enjoys dance from the audience, she has taken flamenco classes for several years.

 Kiran Borra, Trustee is Vice President, Investment Banking and Markets at The Bank of Tokyo Mitsubishi UFJ.
 She received her Bachelors of Sciences from Mumbai University, and went to graduate school for Computer Applications at the Computer Management Corporation in India.
 She also has a Professional Certificate in Financial Risk Management from New York University.
-She is the current leader of Employee Resource Groups –Working Families Network.
-Also a Diversity and Inclusion Council Committee member, she spearheaded many leadership and employee engagement initiatives at the bank.
+She is the current leader of Employee Resource Groups –Working Families Network and a Diversity and Inclusion Council Committee member.
+She has spearheaded many leadership and employee engagement initiatives at the bank.
 Her daughter is a student at Princeton Dance and Theater Studio and has participated in PYB Productions since 2009.